Official Dreamcast Magazine (US magazine)

-The Official Dreamcast Magazine (commonly abbreviated as ODCM and formerly known as Official Sega Dreamcast Magazine) was a video game magazine for the Dreamcast published in the United States.
+The Official Dreamcast Magazine (commonly abbreviated as ODCM and formerly known as Official Sega Dreamcast Magazine) was a video game magazine for the Dreamcast video game console published in the United States.
+It was published by Imagine Media.

+History

 The magazine's initial issue "0" was released in June 1999, a full 3 months before the launch of the system.
 This issue featured Sonic the Hedgehog on a black cover, along with the launch date and some of the system's unique features.
-The magazine then ran for twelve issues from the September 1999 Dreamcast launch to March/April 2001, shortly after Dreamcast was discontinued.
+Upon the magazines release on August 24, 1999, they printed 330,000 copies of the debut issue.
+The magazine ran for twelve issues from the September 1999 Dreamcast launch to March/April 2001, shortly after Dreamcast was discontinued.

 Starting with issue 2, each issue came with a GD-ROM with demos of Dreamcast games.
 The final issue did not come with a disc.
 This was explained as Sega looking for a new way to distribute demos.
 The cancellation was apparently unexpected as the magazine promised more information about demo distribution in future issues and had a preview for the next issue where Phantasy Star Online was to be reviewed.
-Many of the staff went on to work for Official Xbox Magazine.
+Much of the staff went on to work for Official Xbox Magazine.

 The magazine was published bimonthly, but during the 2000 holiday season, issues were sold monthly due to additional relevant content being available for the shopping season.

+Structure and features

+The first issue introduced the Dreamcast console, the magazine itself, profiles of game designers, and Dreamcast news from Europe and Japan.

+The general structure of Dreamcast Magazine included several key sections:

+Visuals: The magazine featured a variety of images, often including detailed game walkthroughs and gameplay screenshots.

+Game Reviews: Each issue included reviews of Dreamcast games, offering gameplay analysis, an overall impression, and rating.

+Previews: The magazine provided sneak peeks at upcoming Dreamcast games, highlighting new gameplay mechanics and features.

+Developer Interviews: There were interviews with game developers, including Sega executives and industry experts, offering insights into game development and trends.

+Special Features

+Hardware Tutorials: Guides on how to use or enhance Dreamcast hardware.

+Tips and Tricks: Strategies for players to improve their gameplay.

+Strategy Sections: Walkthroughs, cheat codes, and strategies for popular Dreamcast titles.